jxjhheric/clip-relay/README.md

     pull_policy: always
 ```

-#### First-time init note for `:slim`
+#### First-time init note
-No manual step is needed anymore.
+No manual step is needed.
 The app creates tables on first start when the SQLite file is empty.

 ## CI / Workflow